Charles Nungesser: Victories as a fighter ace

 Notwithstanding early setbacks, Nungesser became an ace in April 1916.
 He was wounded on 19 May 1916 but continued to score victories, a streak that ended once he was wounded again in June.
 Nevertheless, he finished the year with 21 aerial victories.
 It was during this time he downed two German aces, Hans Schilling, on 4 December, as well as Kurt Haber on the 20th.

 His silver Nieuport 17 plane was decorated with a black heart-shaped field, within which was painted in white a macabre Jolly Roger, a coffin and two candles.
 He had adopted the title "The Knight of Death", paraphrasing the French word mort ("death"), a play on words for the German Mors vehicle like the one he captured as a cavalryman.

 In early 1917, Nungesser had to return to hospital for treatment of injuries but managed to avoid being grounded.
 He had pushed his score to 30 by 17 August 1917, when he downed his second Gotha bomber.
 Injuries from a car crash in December got him a month's respite as an instructor before he returned to flying combat with Escadrille 65.
 He still flew a Nieuport (a Nieuport 25), even though the squadron had re-equipped with SPADs.
 By May 1918, he had 35 victories, including a shared victory each with Jacques Gérard and Eugène Camplan and was eventually raised to Officer of the Légion d'honneur.

 By August 1918, he finally received a Spad XIII aircraft and resumed his winning streak.
 On 14 August, he shot down four observation balloons for wins 39 through 42.
 The following day, he shared a win with Marcel Henriot and another pilot and finished the war with 43 official victories, the third highest number among French fliers behind René Fonck and Georges Guynemer.

 In his flying career, Nungesser received dozens of military decorations from France, Belgium, Montenegro, United States of America, Portugal, Russia, Serbia and the United Kingdom.

 Wounds and injuries

 By the end of the war, a succinct summary of Nungesser's wounds and injuries read: "Skull fracture, brain concussion, internal injuries (multiple), five fractures of the upper jaw, two fractures of lower jaw, piece of anti-aircraft shrapnel imbedded [sic] in right arm, dislocation of knees (left and right), re-dislocation of left knee, bullet wound in mouth, bullet wound in ear, atrophy of tendons in left leg, atrophy of muscles in calf, dislocated clavicle, dislocated wrist, dislocated right ankle, loss of teeth, contusions too numerous to mention."

 Post-World War I activities and disappearance

 Work in the film industry

+After the conclusion of World War I in November 1918, Nungesser tried to organize a private flying school but failed to attract enough students.
+In January 1919, Nungesser's personal insignia was trademarked in France.